zenglg/unvme/README.md

         $ test/unvme-benchmark /spdk/05:00.0

-Notes on unvme-benchmark script:
+Notes:

-    + The unvme-benchmark script will run fio tests for random read and then random write using 1, 4, 8, and 16 jobs (threads) with iodepth of 1, 4, 8, 16, 32, and 64.
+    + The unvme-benchmark script will run FIO tests for random read and then random write using 1, 4, 8, and 16 jobs (threads) with iodepth of 1, 4, 8, 16, 32, and 64.

     + The complete benchmark test will take about 6 hours.
 For comparison between modules, random read results are more relevant since SSD write time tend to fluctuate due to caching.
 It is also better to add "processor.max_cstate=1 intel_idle.max_cstate=0" to the boot command line to turn off the CPU power saving feature which may also affect results.

-    + For UNVMe, the number of fio jobs will be translated to the number of queues and iodepth (+1) will be the queue size.
+    + For UNVMe, the number of FIO jobs will be translated to the number of queues and iodepth (+1) will be the queue size.

-    + The default output directory will be "out" relative to the test directory where the unvme-benchmark script resides.
-The outut directory can also be overriden by specifying OUTDIR on the shell command line.
+    + The default output directory for unvme-benchmak will be "out" relative to where the unvme-benchmark script resides.
+The output directory can be overriden by specifying OUTDIR on the shell command line.

     + If the tested device nsid is other than 1 then set the variable NSID on the shell command line (e.g. NSID=2 test/unvme-benchmark /dev/vfio/10).

+    + The implemented unvme_fio and spdk_fio engines do not support the FIO 'verify' option.

 Documentation